 A pop-up will appear (like in the image below).
 Select “Avid Media Composer” then “Text Marker (Locator) File” from the options.
 Selecting “only bookmarks” will filter bookmarked clips only — your choice.

-Click “Export” and download the ZIP file.
+Click “Let's do this” and download the ZIP file.
 Unzip it and you will find an *.txt file.

 Open Avid Media Composer.
 Then open the bin and select the media which the new markers are destined for.